Two-dimensional orbital-obstructed insulators with higher-order band topology: Introduction

 Hand in hand with these discoveries goes the theoretical description and classification of all different topological phases.
 Topological Quantum Chemistry (TQC) theory and the associated symmetry indicators formalisms stand out as one of the most useful tools for analyzing crystalline materials \cite{bradlyn_topological_2017-1,Cano_EBRs_2018,po_symmetry-based_2017, khalaf_symmetry_2018-1,po_symmetry_2020,PRX_7,Slager2012}.
 Within this setting, the band topology of any material can be analyzed in a straightforward process and their diverse topological features can be identified.

 In this work, we use the TQC framework to search for higher-order effects in two-dimensional systems.
 We focus on materials for which the set of valence bands can be described by Wannier functions, implying a well-defined atomic limit \cite{cano_band_2021,bradlyn_topological_2017-1}.
 In such scenario, the valence band set can be expressed as a linear combination of the so-called elementary band representations (EBRs) \cite{bradlyn_topological_2017-1, cano_band_2021, Cano_EBRs_2018}.
-These EBRs correspond to the band representations that will be induced in momentum space by different orbitals located at specific (maximal) Wyckoff positions (WPs) in real space \cite{Cano_EBRs_2018}.
-In the sense of strong topology, these kind of systems are termed as trivial insulators.
-However, since the map from real to momentum space is not one-to-one, there can be atomic insulators whose valence band manifold can only be described including EBRs that are induced from WPs that do not correspond to the positions of the atoms in the crystal \cite{bradlyn_topological_2017-1}.
+These EBRs correspond to the band representations that will be induced in momentum space by different orbitals located at specific (maximal) Wyckoff positions (WPs) in real space \cite{Cano_EBRs_2018}. \com{WPs are said to be maximal if the symmetry operations that leave them invariant (dubbed the site-symmetry group) constitute a subgroup of the space group of the material, but are not a subgroup of any other site-symmetry groups \cite{cano_band_2021,Cano_EBRs_2018}.} In terms of strong topology, these systems are termed as trivial insulators.
+However, since the map from real to momentum space is not one-to-one, there can be atomic insulators whose valence band manifold can only be described including EBRs that are induced from WPs that do not correspond to the atomic positions in the crystal \cite{bradlyn_topological_2017-1}.

-Such materials, in which the valence bands contain one or more unavoidable EBR coming from an unoccupied WP, are denoted as obstructed atomic insulators (OAIs).
+Such materials, in which the valence bands contain one or more unavoidable EBRs coming from an unoccupied WP, are denoted as obstructed atomic insulators (OAIs) \cite{Xu_FEOAI_OOAI_2024,bradlyn_topological_2017-1}.
 A second kind of obstruction is realized when, although all the EBRs describing the valence band come from occupied WPs, there is a mismatch between the expected band representations that are induced by the specific orbitals and the actual EBRs that the material contains.
 These insulators are known as orbital-obstructed atomic insulators (OOAI) or unconventional atomic insulators \cite{xu2021_RSI_arxiv,OAI_catalysis_2022}.